joomla/accessibility/docs/custom-elements/Widget-Tabs.md

 * **1.3.3 Sensory Characteristics** (Level A): Instructions provided for understanding and operating content do not rely solely on sensory characteristics of components such as shape, size, visual location, orientation, or sound.
 * **2.1.1 Keyboard** (Level A): All functionality of the content is operable through a keyboard interface without requiring specific timings for individual keystrokes, except where the underlying function requires input that depends on the path of the user's movement and not just the endpoints.
 * **2.4.3 Focus Order** (Level A): If a Web page can be navigated sequentially and the navigation sequences affect meaning or operation, focusable components receive focus in an order that preserves meaning and operability.
-* **2.4.7 Focus Visible** (Level AA): Any keyboard operable user interface has a mode of operation where the keyboard focus indicator is visible.
+* **2.4.7 Focus Visible** (Level AA): Any keyboard-operable user interface has a mode of operation, where the keyboard focus indicator is visible.
-* **4.1.2 Name, Role, Value** (Level A): For all user interface components (including but not limited to: form elements, links and components generated by scripts), the name and role can be programmatically determined; states, properties, and values that can be set by the user can be programmatically set; and notification of changes to these items is available to user agents, including assistive technologies.
+* **4.1.2 Name, Role, Value** (Level A): For all user interface components (including but not limited to: form elements, links and components generated by scripts), the name and role can be programmatically determined; states, properties, and values that can be set, by the user, can be programmatically set and notification of changes, to these items, is available to user agents, including assistive technologies.

 ## Reference
 ### Articles